JeanPaulDot/VERTIX_REVIVAL/README.md

 ## How You Can Help
 We are actively seeking contributors, testers, and passionate fans to help make this revival a success.
 If you're interested in contributing, please reach out through our community channels.

+## On archives and accessibility to digital heritage
+- [Exemption to PCCPSACT](https://www.federalregister.gov/documents/2018/10/26/2018-23241/exemption-to-prohibition-on-circumvention-of-copyright-protection-systems-for-access-control), exemptions to the provision of the Digital Millennium Copyright Act (“DMCA”).
+- [EFGAMP](https://efgamp.eu/), the European Federation of Video Game Archives, Museums and Preservation projects.
+- [UNESCO PERSIST Programme](https://unescopersist.org/), helps ensure that digital information can continue to be accessed in the future.
+- [The Internet Archive](https://archive.org/), a digital library of Internet sites and other cultural artifacts in digital form.
+- [Adobe Flash Player Archive](https://archive.org/download/flashplayerarchive/), the Adobe Inc. archive.org Flash Player Archive.

+---

 Together, we can bring Vertix.io back and make it better than ever!